cyocum/cyocum.github.io/_posts/2020-06-13-IrishGen-RDF-Linked-Data-Semantic-Web.md

 implications can be properly explored in depth.

-The foregoing demonstrate in a microcosm how the curators of IrishGen use RDF and its seralisations to organise medieval Irish geneaological information.
-This, of course, is just one small sample of the information avaliable within IrishGen.
+The foregoing demonstrate in a microcosm how the curators of IrishGen use RDF and its seralisations to organise medieval Irish genealogical information.
+This, of course, is just one small sample of the information available within IrishGen.
 However, this should orient and assist the reader when they encounter the IrishGen in its file format.
-The rest of this post will be devoted to the various kinds of errors and difficulies that a reader and curator can encounter when using the dataset.
+The rest of this post will be devoted to the various kinds of errors and difficulties that a reader and curator can encounter when using the dataset.

 ## Difficulties and Challenges of Using RDF

-Now the reader is aquainted with the various parts of RDF and its ecosystem of terms.
+Now the reader is acquainted with the various parts of RDF and its ecosystem of terms.
 The choices made do not come without cost and without their own challenges.
 This section will explore some of the choices that IrishGen has encountered over the years and give some